robinkarim/Production-Book/docs/ini/cirrent-agent-on-linux.rst

 Software Requirements
 *********************

-Depending on the configuration for each feature, the Cirrent Agent may require root permissions or special file capabilities.
+Depending on the configuration for each feature, the CIRRENT™ Agent may require root permissions or special file capabilities.

 ************************
 IoT Network Intelligence